The Importance of Dental Technology

 Endodontics, or root canal therapy, is a procedure where the roots or nerves of the teeth are removed.
 This is often due to the fact that they’re infected and causing the patient severe pain.

 Rotary endodontics is a way of performing a root canal utilizing a specific electrical handpiece.
 This tool often makes the process faster and allows Dr. Villalobos to perform the procedure with greater ease.

-Digital x-rays are quickly becoming the standard way of x-ray imaging for the dental industry.
+Digital x-rays are quickly becoming the standard method of X-ray imaging for the dental industry.
 A digital x-ray allows Dr. Villalobos to capture an image of the tooth or teeth and put it into an imaging program.
 Within this imaging program, there are a number of tools that allow him to take a very close look at the teeth and surrounding structure, ensuring more accuracy in diagnosing and treatment plans.

 As a benefit to the patient, digital x-rays provide nearly 80 percent less radiation than a standard x-ray.
 This is because the digital version of an x-ray is much more sensitive to this radiation and has been specifically designed with the patient in mind.

 Oral cancer screenings are an important component of your dental visits.
 With advances in modern technology, we’re now able to pinpoint the start of a potential issue much earlier than its beginning.
 The ability to do so is extremely crucial in being able to treat any issues prior to them becoming a major, potentially irrevocable problem.

 The oral cancer screening is often completed with an ultraviolet light or similar device that allows us to view issues that can’t always be detected by the human eye.
 Certain lifestyle choices can have a great impact on the overall health of your mouth.
 If you’re a heavy smoker or drinker, make sure to get regular screenings when you visit the dentist.